engelsjk/node-cupola-bot/README.md

 ### RUN THE BOT

-The project is set up to run either locally or as a Lambda function (as a Twitter bot).
+The project is set up to run either locally or in a Lambda function as a Twitter bot.
 To run locally, you'll need to create a config.js file with your own Mapbox access token, and Twitter credentials if needed.
 If no Twitter credentials are included in config.js, it'll still save an image locally in the tmp folder.

 ~~~~
 module.exports = {